cheddatech/CheddaBoards-Godot/docs/guides/your-own-game.md

 So `level`, `accuracy`, `hits`, and `misses` are there for the game-over screen and achievement logic — they never reach the server.
 (Unlocked achievements and your play count *do* sync, but separately; they aren't part of the leaderboard row.)
 For the full picture of what is and isn't persisted, see [What CheddaBoards Stores](data-model.md).

+> **The game-over screen shows only the fields you send (wrapper v1.1.0+).** Omit `accuracy` and the Accuracy line doesn't appear at all — it no longer falls back to `0%`.
+Same for `level` and `max_combo`.
+So a game that tracks none of them gets a clean game-over screen (title, final score, buttons) instead of rows of zeros.

 Two takeaways:

 - **"Streak" is whatever you put in `max_combo`.** If your game's streak isn't a combo — days-in-a-row, kills-in-a-row, anything — put that number in `max_combo` and it ranks as the streak.
 (Or use the [Drop-in path](../quickstart-dropin.md) and call `submit_score(score, your_streak)` directly.)